Avoid Being a Victim of Online Scams

 About 10 years ago, this almost happened to me.
 I thought I was signing up for a short project transferring data from word documents to spreadsheets.
 The client claimed he needed to send a check for me to process because he was out of the country.
-I thought it was a bit odd, but decided to see what would happen if the package were sent.
-I received a notification from Guru.com letting me know that this client was banned for being a scam artist aka a criminal.
+I thought it was odd, but I decided to see what would happen if the package were sent.
+I received a notification from Guru.com letting me know they banned this client for being a scam artist, aka a criminal.
 Immediately I sent him an email letting him know not to contact me any further.
 I never opened the package and let it go back to FedEx.

 4. Don't get scammed out of your written content.

 Many companies will advertise for writers.
 They request a "test" article to see if the writer can write the content they want.
 Most companies pay for these test articles, which I'm absolutely fine with doing.
 However, others use this method to obtain content without paying for it.
 Imagine the numerous aspiring writers who are ripped off this way—oh yeah, it's a LOT.
 I've been down this road a couple of times before I wised up—no more free content from me.

 Other companies obtain work from writers, pay for a few articles, and do NOT pay for anything else.
 They may even reject the article, citing missing keywords or the format is incorrect.
 However, if a client does that, check for your article online.
 There is a very good chance that they copied and pasted the article anyway.

 A form of insurance is to take your articles and post them to a blog before receiving payment for them.
 This way, someone cannot simply steal the content you created.
 I have never done this, but I know other writers do.